LilyEvansHogwarts/PlayGround/Multi-fidelity/README.md

 ### codeing tricks

+* remember to standardize each output idx in GP.py
+* instead of standardize output in BO, do it in GP works much better, as there is no need to consider re_standardize in fitting, wEI , prediction, and best_x, best_y, best_constr
 * add `neg_likelihood.sum()` can greatly improve the precision of model construction
-* compute fit process with both model1 and model2 works convergences much faster.
-The maxiter of model1 is less than that of model2.
+* compute fit process with both model1 and model2 works may convergence much faster in some cases.
+However, if the minimum of low fidelity model divert from high fidelity greatly, the optimization process will suffer.
 * there is no need to re_standardize output for both GP and NAR_BO. the prediction function is only used for fitting and wEI to query the next x0, not for predict the real value.

 ### NAR_GP.py predict function